List of UK singles chart Christmas number ones

-Wham!'s "Last Christmas", originally released in 1984, was the 2024 Christmas number one.
+Kylie Minogue's "XMAS" was the 2025 Christmas number one.

-In the United Kingdom, Christmas number ones are singles that top the UK singles chart in the week running up to, or on, Christmas Day.
-The singles have often been novelty songs, charity songs or songs with a Christmas theme.
+In the United Kingdom, Christmas number ones are singles that top the UK singles chart in the week preceding or during Christmas Day.
+They have often been novelty songs, charity songs or songs with a Christmas theme.
 Historically, the volume of record sales in the UK has peaked at Christmas.

-Christmas number-one singles have often been the best-selling song of the year, though in recent years they have been released by reality television contestants and charity efforts.
+Christmas number-one singles have often been the best-selling song of the year.
+During the 21st century many Christmas chart-toppers have been either by reality television contestants or charity singles.
 The Christmas number one is announced by BBC Radio 1 on the Friday before Christmas.
-The most recent Christmas number-one single is "Last Christmas" by Wham!, which was released in 1984 but did not reach Christmas number one until 2023.
-It is the first single to achieve the feat in two consecutive years.
+The most recent Christmas number-one single is "XMAS" by Kylie Minogue.